Amir-Shamsi/SpAlgo/README.md

 findAllPeak()
 ```

-for `subsequence` the current available methods are:
+for `sequence` the current available methods are:
 ```python
 maximmum_sum()
 subsequence()